How To Provide Your Artwork For Foil Print

 One common mistake we often come across is that people sometimes supply their artwork in RGB.
 It is impossible to print in the RGB format, and it's worth noting that when converting to CMYK, some RGB colors look different.
 That's why when you first start designing your artwork it's always best to start and finish in CMYK for consistency's sake.
 We can convert it on our end but can't guarantee the colors will be 100% the same tone.

-Foil Print & Pantones
+Foil Print and Pantones

 Other Settings For Your Foil Artwork